 We’re excited to launch our new online Environment Futures programme for Year 12 students.
-Designed to help you develop your insight into the various courses and what it’s like to study at a Russell Group University, the programme will also help you develop your skills and subject knowledge, giving you the opportunity to take part in talks, workshops and other enrichment activities alongside your current studies.
+Designed to help you develop your insight into the various courses and what it’s like to study at a Russell Group University, The programme for 2022 is a mixture of in person, on campus, and online activity.
+You will be able to develop your skills and subject knowledge, as well as the opportunity to take part in talks, workshops, meet current students and academics, explore University of Leeds’ campus, and other enrichment activities alongside your current studies.

 What’s Included in the Futures Programmes